 The Rate of Feed Put Into Feed Pellet Mill

 There is an adjustment that is not well known to have an impact on pellet production.
 That is the rate of feed put into the pellet mill.
 In fact, adjustment on feed rate and maintaining a consistent feed rate can be the key factors to impact pellet production, even if the raw material is perfectly prepared.

 Conditioning and Steam

 Conditioning is the pre-treatment of the raw material before it reaches the pellet mill.
 Conditioning can include specific mixing techniques and the introduction of additional water or steam.
 Steam can be used to pre-anneal the raw material and start the lignin melting process.
 Though conditioning can have several benefits, in some cases, the benefits are negligible and in other cases, it is simply not practical to use conditioning.
 However, generally, for wood pellet production, steam is used.

 Temperature is a key requirement in pellet production.
 Unless a certain temperature is reached in the pellet mill, natural lignin will not melt.
 It is not possible to produce some biomass pellets.
 For example, wood pellets without sufficient heat.
 However, if the temperature is too high, this can damage the pellet mill and particular consumables such as the pellet mill die, rollers, bearings and seals.

-Another adjustment that can impact heavily on how successfully the pellet mill operates is the distance between the roller and die template.
+Another adjustment that can impact heavily how successfully the pellet mill operates is the distance between the roller and die template.
 The roller and die are wearing consumable parts, due to the abrasive nature and pressure of compression.
-The distance set between the roller and die can impact on how much energy the pellet mill uses, the quality of the pellet, pellet mill productivity and the amount of fines produced.
-Correctly ,setting up the die on a pellet mill will also increase the life of the roller and die, and reduce the cost of changing these consumable parts.
+The distance set between the roller and die can impact how much energy the pellet mill uses, the quality of the pellet, pellet mill productivity, and the amount of fines produced.
+Correctly, setting up the die on a pellet mill will also increase the life of the roller and die, and reduce the cost of changing these consumable parts.